valerino/fronTEENd/README.md

 How do i use it ?
 -----------------
-Recompile (you need the Java8 JDK and IntelliJ IDEA) or just download the prebuilt JAR, then run with `[%JAVAHOME%]/bin/java -jar /path/to/fronTEENd.jar`.
+1. Recompile (you need the Java8 JDK and IntelliJ IDEA)
+2. Just download the prebuilt [JAR](https://github.com/valerino/fronTEENd/blob/master/out/artifacts/fronTEENd_jar/fronTEENd.jar), then run with `[%JAVAHOME%]/bin/java -jar /path/to/fronTEENd.jar` (you need the Oracle JAVA8 JRE).

 On first run, you need to specify path to the 7zip binary (not included, go to (www.7zip.org), or use `apt get install 7z` for debian-alike distros, or similar).